gsoules/MkDocs/digital-archive/docs/general/glossary.md

 :   An item represents one *thing* in a Digital Archive collection.
     [See Digital Archive Concepts](../concepts).

+Item page
+:   A Digital Archive page that contains all of the information about a single item.

 Keyword
 :   A keyword is a significant word in an item's metadata.
     [See Digital Archive Concepts](../concepts).